 Learn more about sexuality, gender identity and gender expression

 Our identity is something which continuously develops and grows throughout the course of our lives.
-It can be made up of many different factors which can include our nationality, ethnicity, religion, sexual orientation, gender, family influences, personal interests and beliefs.
+It can be made up of many different factors which can include our nationality, ethnicity, religion, sexuality, gender, family influences, personal interests and beliefs.
 There is no one way to define how a person identifies or understands themselves.
 We will all have experiences as individuals that will influence how we identify and it is normal for how we identify to change repeatedly.

 How do I know what my identity is?

 If you feel unsure of your identity this is completely normal.
 There is never any need to feel you must identify as one thing or another, but if you do choose to do so remember that you can always change your mind again.
 We do not always need to share with others how we identify, as it can be a deeply personal thing.
 If we do decide to be honest about a part of our identity with others we should never feel like we have to conform to one identity in order to make them happy.
 Below are some aspects that can make up different parts of our identities.

 Sexuality = How and what we enjoy sexually

 Sexuality is compiled of many different aspects such as our sexual desires for others, our thoughts and attractions and how we express ourselves to others.
 Our sexual identity is something which may stay the same throughout our life or change over time.
 A person can also be asexual, where they have a low or absent interest in sexual desire or sexual activity.
 If you are unsure of your sexual identity remember that this is completely normal and there are services that you can turn to if you want some support.
 You can find information on some of the support services available to LGBTI+ young people at the bottom of this article.